texmacs/tm-forge/miscellanea/co-authors_changes_and_comments/README.md

 My commenting tools were developped before the official Comment package became available (and hence it does not make use of it).
 I have renamed my stuff to Komment, in order to avoid any confusion.

 ## How it works
-This Komment package provides new "komment" tags for highlighting text chunks that call for a comment and/or a change in the text, together with appropriate commands for introducing and editing them.
+This Komment package provides a new "komment" tag for highlighting text chunks one whishes to change and/or comment, together with appropriate commands for introducing and editing that tag.
 Komments by multiple authors can co-exist and can be given a different highlighting color.
 Komments are also time-stamped.
 ![screenshot1](./balloon_display.png "changes proposed by two co-authors")

 A komment tag can appear as